bensadeh/tailspin/README.md

 ### Overview

 `tailspin` uses a single `config.toml` file to configure all highlight groups.
-When customizing highlights it is advised to start with the `tailspin generate-config` command to place a `config.toml` with default options in `~/.config/tailspin`.
+When customizing highlights, it is advised to start with the `--create-default-config ` flag to place a `config.toml` with default options in `~/.config/tailspin`.

 To disable a highlight group, either comment it out or delete it.